mathiskruger/logisland/logisland-documentation/tutorials/query-matching.rst

 2. Setup Query matching Stream on log Records
 ---------------------------------------------
 The second stream makes use of the `KafkaRecordStreamParallelProcessing <../plugins.html#kafkarecordstreamparallelprocessing>`_ Stream with a
 `MatchQuery <plugins.html#matchquery>`_ Processor.
-This processor provides user with dynamic query registration.
+This processor provides the user with dynamic query registration.
-This queries are expressed in the Lucene syntax.
+These queries are expressed in the Lucene syntax.

 .. note::